 Modern homesteaders look at using what they've been able to grow and put up as to what they put on the table.

 In Hand Made: the Modern Guide to Made-from-Scratch Living I share some of our traditional holiday foods and recipes.
 If you haven't gotten your copy, you'll want to get your copy here and see all of the bonuses included with over 100 recipes from grandma, great-grandma, and wisdom from the Great Depression Era and the pioneers to use in our modern lives and kitchen.

 This time of year, a lot of our root vegetables are getting a showcase.

 Our favorite traditional Thanksgiving dishes and recipes (shared from Chapter 6 in Hand Made)

-Carrots- roasted with butter or coconut oil, sea salt, little dash of brown sugar and cinnamon
+Carrots- roasted with butter or coconut oil, sea salt, a little dash of brown sugar, and cinnamon

 Traditional steamed molasses pudding– steamed puddings were often served and this one doesn't use any processed sugar and has Instant Pot instructions!

 Cornbread- cornbread stuffing with sage and sausage is our favorite.